Mushrooms are a great combination of taste and nutrition.

 Due to their huge demand, growers have started cultivating them in different parts of the world.
 However, growing them in artificial environments is quite a challenge to tackle.

 Still, there are specific strategies you need to follow to keep your mushroom fruiting chambers in optimal condition.
-Here are a few.
+Here are a few do it yourself tips:

 Give Importance to Sterilization